lental/MyTwitch/README.md

 A twitch app built from scratch.
 I inspected twitch's API calls through Charles/Network logs and re-purposed them for this application.

+I also inspected Twitch's IMA ad usage, and implemented IMA Ad Prerolls into the app

 There are three Activities:

 * ChannelActivity: a list of the top 25 active streams on Twitch